-The Serbian energy sector is entering liberalization process and improvement of investor friendly environment, says Zorana Mihajlovic Energy Minister of Serbia14.
-November 2012. / Uncategorized
+The Serbian energy sector is entering liberalization process and improvement of investor friendly environment, says Zorana Mihajlovic Energy Minister of Serbia, Uncategorized

 Minister of Energy Zorana Mihajlović Milanović, spooked several times about upcoming changes in the energy sector of Serbia and its liberalization.
 In addition to reducing red tape, the Ministry will next year take charge of the processes of licensing and permitting in the renewable energy sector.
 As to consumption, the price of electricity will rise next year, but not before the social maps have been made.
 The changes will affect the operation of all heating plants in Serbia, but the state will provide support by stimulating them to use biomass, Minister Mihajlović Milanović announced.

 Latest interview the Minister used to explain her opinion on power market liberalization and different situation with investors in RES projects.

 Before being appointed as Minister of Energy, Development and Environmental Protection, you were advocating a necessity of radical changes in this sector with a special emphasis on the development of renewable energy sources.
 What is your standpoint now when you have the opportunity to implement the strategies which you championed in the previous period?

 My position on the use of renewable energy sources has not changed.
 However, during the entire past decade it was fashionable to speak of the renewable energy sources, but nobody considered them as an issue of a critical importance for the country’s energy system stability.
 Although the Strategy for energy sector development, treating also the renewable energy sources, was adopted ten years ago, the present situation reveals that we are the worst in the region, having only 5, 6 or 7 small hydropower plants built out of possible nine hundred locations, that there is no trace of a complete wind farm or solar power plant, and that biomass is sporadically used only in few heating plants.

 What steps your Ministry will take to change this situation?